Bella Hadid Embarrassing Nipple Show Amidst Selena Gomez & The Weeknd Controversy

 A photo posted by Bella Hadid (@bellahadid) on

-It has been reported by the Mirror, that the couple has been seeing each other for longer than was originally thought, two months, and have also stated that the 24-year-old Selena kept the love affair from even her best friend and Bella’s sister, Gigi Hadid.
+It has been reported by the Mirror that the couple has been seeing each other for longer than was originally thought, two months, and have also stated that the 24-year-old Selena kept the love affair from even her best friend and Bella’s sister, Gigi Hadid.

 It is reported that the nipple slipping model is not yet totally over The Weeknd, despite it being said that the former couple ended things on good terms.
 Sources telling E! that Bella is not actually over The Weeknd, but that she still loves him.